 - Sending, receiving, or displaying text or graphics which contain extremes of sex or violence that are an end to themselves or which may reasonably be construed as obscene by contemporary state-wide standards

-- Use of the computers to gain access to SNAP's network or computer systems or to any other restricted network or computer system
+- Use of the computers to gain access to Napa Valley College's network or computer systems or to any other restricted network or computer system

 - Unauthorized use of computer accounts, access codes, or network identification numbers